jakekrishnamurti/rhythm-generator/README.md

 # rhythm-generator
-A python program that generates random rhythm exercises
+A Python program that generates random rhythm exercises

 Useful for producing clapping exercises for students or to test your own rhythmic accuracy